Chipdelmal/Chipdelmal.github.io/_dataViz/2022-09-26-SplatStats.md

   <img width="40%" src="../media/splatstats/Turf War-paint avg_Treemap.png">
 </center>

+Which can be pretty useful when breaking down on which stages we perform the best.
+In my case I tend to lose a lot in "Scorch Gorge" during Rainmaker matches, which I can totally understand as I struggle badly in that stage.

 These stats can be any of the following (and others can easily be extended) for any of the match-types (including the aggregate of all):